mickfuzz/phd4/_archive/2025-4-1-Introduction_old.md

 **Broad Motivations for CGD&P**

-While much research on digital game making focuses on its educational benefits for subjects like mathematics and science, as well as enhancing coding skills [@kafai_constructionist_2015], there is also a diverse range of motivations behind game making, including  supporting a stem-pipeline into industry, aims to develop digital literacy, or exploring ethical issues.
+While much research on digital game making focuses on its educational benefits for subjects like mathematics and science, as well as enhancing coding skills [@kafai_constructionist_2015], there is also a diverse range of motivations behind game making, including critical making and empowerment.

 <!-- This study stands as a small contribution to a more inclusive approach to technology development, moving beyond a future dictated by a technological elite to one shaped by a broadly informed society. -->

 REFRAME AS EMPOWERMENT
 In this thesis, I explore digital game making as a vehicle to develop to computational fluency and participation in coding community practices.
 The participants in this study are small groups of home educating families undertaking short, informally-structured game making courses.
 While this thesis covers the practical process of learning to code, it also addresses aspects of game making that are more to do with the overall expressive value of digital media.
 To serve this exploration the concepts of computational fluency (one used within foundational CGD&P research) and agency are used as a guiding principle throughout the thesis.